-Pretty in pink: Tokyo leads Japan as sakura cherry flowers blossom earlier than before
+Tokyo expected to be mainland Japan’s earliest bloomer in sakura season

 Another prediction, by the Japan Meteorological Corporation (JMC), has the sakura flowering in Tokyo on March 23.
 Full bloom is forecast on March 30, earlier than in areas such as Kyoto and Osaka.

-Tokyo is suffering the double whammy of warmer temperatures and the “heat island effect”, Japan Meteorological Agency (JMA) climate risk management officer Daisuke Sasano told the media on March 12.
+Tokyo is suffering the double whammy of warmer temperatures and the “heat island effect”, Japan Meteorological Agency (JMA) climate risk management officer Daisuke Sasano said on March 12.
 The heat island effect refers to how urban areas are warmer than rural regions as heat is absorbed and reflected by man-made structures.

 JMA records show that mean temperatures across Japan have risen 1.6 deg C in the last century, with 2023 the hottest year on record.
 In Tokyo, however, the mercury has spiked an average 3.3 deg C over 100 years.